amisha-21/Stackoverflow/README.md

 ## ETL Jobs on Snowflake

 The ETL (Extract, Transform, Load) process was performed on Snowflake, a cloud-based data warehousing platform.
-This involved extracting raw data from csv/json files, transforming it to meet our analytical needs, and loading it into Snowflake for analytical purposes.
+This involved extracting raw data from CSV / JSON files, transforming it to meet our analytical needs, and loading it into Snowflake for analytical purposes.

 ## dbt Modeling